 Responsive means it will automatically change the layout to fit the device your reader is currently on.
 If you don’t know if your site is responsive, check it out on your phone or simply grab one side of your browser and drag it to make it smaller.
 The screen should fit within the new screen size.

 It may feel like a lot to consider, but there’s no need to feel overwhelmed.
-If you are ready to get started and want more help, click on the image below to sign up for the free workshop.
-I’m going to walk you through all the steps you need to take to set up the foundation of your website.
+If you are ready to get started and want more help, fill out the form below to sign up for the free website workshop.
+I'm going to walk you through all the steps you need to take to set up the foundation of your website.